The WoW Warrior Guide

 Gearing is fairly simple, thankfully, our core statistics being those of strength and stamina, as everyone can use a little more health, tanks most of all.
 I’ll cover the fundamental increases and priorities, but the more specific build guides flesh this out further.

 The 4.0 patch streamlined a lot of gear.
 Various stats, such as Armor Penetration went away and primary stats, such as Strength, became more important.
-Mists of Pandaria tweaked some things and got rid of Spell Penetration (a fairly useless PvP stats for Warriors) and replaced it with PvP Power, which is definitely not useless.
+Mists of Pandaria tweaked some things and got rid of Spell Penetration (a fairly useless PvP stat for Warriors) and replaced it with PvP Power, which is definitely not useless, even this it was nerfed hard in patch 5.3.

 Critical is a stat generally lacking in earlier levels, the first appearing somewhere in the 40’s and even then in low amounts.
 This stat plays best when combined with large amounts of strength, preferably picking up gear that has both stats in high amounts if possible.